 The Alternative Archivist: I’m now obsessed with the idea of collaborative archiving and this Family Traditions Journal ($30, Uncommon Goods) is such a wonderful gift to start documenting special memories and moments — and it’s not corny or too precious.
 For grandma (and she can even share it with grandpa) this Grandparents Journal ($32, Uncommon Goods) is a nice way to help your mom create a memory book for your little one…just make sure your name isn’t on the card so she doesn’t think she’s getting criticized.
 And finally, I loved this mother/daughter Treasured Passages ($38, Treasuredpassages.com) book that is an ongoing letter writing project.

 Smile, Hold The Cheese: Photo gifts can border on corny or, at worst, be downright cheesy.
 You don’t want to give a cheesy gift.
 Shutterfly offers the ability to make unique keepsake boxes (starting at $29, right), photo charm bracelets (starting at $49)–I suggest a B&W photo–and even funky iPhone cases (starting at $35).
 A few years ago we went on a trip with my mother-in-law, both mom and grandma in our house, and later we decided to surprise her with a bound photo book gift of pictures from our travels.
 She loved it and I was so impressed with it I ordered one for us too.
-Unfortunately it was made on Kodak Gallery, which no longer exists, but I think Tiny Prints looks delightful and I will be ordering from there very soon.
+Unfortunately it was made on Kodak Gallery, which no longer exists, but the aforementioned Shutterfly now has all my Kodak Gallery albums and I can order everything there with ease.